 Discussions during the performance review meetings should center on the feedback, assessments, and recognition observed and noted throughout the year.
-All feedback (positive and constructive) should be competency-based and should cite specific examples to provide an equitable experience for employees.
+All feedback (positive and constructive) should be competencybased and should cite specific examples to provide the same evaluative experience for all employees.
 Feedback should also be directly tied to the employee's set goals, and managers/supervisors should be clear about why a particular rating was assigned for each area of evaluation.